OSHA Training: General Industry

 What does the training include?

-The Occupational Safety and Health Administration’s (OSHA) 10-hour general industry training program provides entry-level workers information on how to identify, reduce, and prevent job-related hazards in the workplace.
+The Occupational Safety and Health Administration’s (OSHA) 10-hour general industry training program provides entry-level workers with information on how to identify, reduce, and prevent job-related hazards in the workplace.
 The course is designed for workers in most factories and manufacturing operations, healthcare, transportation, warehousing, chemical plants, oil and gas production operations, and service industries.
 The training covers a variety of general industry safety and health hazards, such as an introduction to OSHA, emergency action plans, respiratory protection, hazard communication, and general OSHA safety and health programs.

 How long is the training?